 What are Push-Pull Circular Connectors?

-Push-pull circular connectors have a spring-action cylindrical sleeve surrounding — or within — the integral connector housing that self-latches when the connector is pushed into position.
+Push-pull connectors are circular connectors that have a spring-action cylindrical sleeve surrounding — or within — the integral connector housing that self-latches during mating.
 The connection is released through a squeeze-and-pull, rotate-and-pull, or other specific unlocking action that prevents accidental disconnection.
 Push-pull circular connectors are available in numerous sizes, voltages, and pin counts, and in coaxial, triaxial, fluidic, and pneumatic configurations.

 The push-pull circular connector was invented by engineer and LEMO Connectors founder Léon Mouttet after he attended a 1954 electronics exhibition in Milan.
 At the show, he surveyed the standard circular connector selection — mainly screw-thread or bayonet-locking circular connectors — and noticed a problem: Those connector types require time and two hands to mate.
 Mouttet developed a quick-locking alternative solution, taking inspiration from the spring action used in car cigarette lighters.
 His new circular connector design eventually became the Push-Pull LEMO B Series connector.